Checkmarx/ast-jetbrains-plugin/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Prerequisites

-- You have a CxONE account and you have an [API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html).
+- You have a Checkmarx One account, and you have an [API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html).

 ### Setting Up